 The MSPCA opposes coyote and all wildlife killing contests because of their unsporting nature, their exploitation of wildlife, and their disregard for ecological impacts.
 These contests incentivize killing as many animals, or the largest, or sometimes the smallest animal, for cash and prizes.
 These brutal, senseless contests are out of step with modern society and are decried by animal advocates, ethical hunters, and Fish and Game Commissioners alike.

 For the past several years, coyote killing contests have been held here in Massachusetts, in Granby and Barnstable.
 Due to continued public outcry, however, MassWildlife recently held a series of public listening sessions throughout the state on coyote population management, coyote hunting, and coyote hunting contests.
 In response to overwhelming public opposition to these contests, MassWildlife has proposed regulations to ban such contests.
-See breaking news above to learn how you can help ensure these proposed regulations are made into law.

 Opposition to wildlife killing contests has grown rapidly across the country in recent years: